LRGASP/lrgasp-submissions/docs/synapse.md

 # Synapse submissions

-Submission to LRGASP is managing by [SAGE Synapse](https://www.synapse.org) system.
+Submission to LRGASP is managed by [SAGE Synapse](https://www.synapse.org) system.
 Synapse is used to control access for participant submission, allowing data to be shared only with the LGRASP evaluators.
 The Synapse evaluation results report facility is not used.